apache/druid/docs/operations/kubernetes.md

   -->

-Apache Druid (incubating) distribution is also available as [Docker](https://www.docker.com/) image from [Docker Hub](https://hub.docker.com/r/apache/incubator-druid) .
+Apache Druid distribution is also available as [Docker](https://www.docker.com/) image from [Docker Hub](https://hub.docker.com/r/apache/druid) .
 For example, you can obtain release 0.16.0-incubating using the command below.

 ```
-$docker pull apache/incubator-druid:0.16.0-incubating
+$docker pull apache/druid:0.16.0-incubating
 ```

 [druid-operator](https://github.com/druid-io/druid-operator) can be used to manage a Druid cluster on [Kubernetes](https://kubernetes.io/) .